Skip to content

 • Write: the core wants to write data to a sensor

-When a request is made, the text need to set the corrected values to its output signals, to instruct the functional bus how to handle the request.
+When a request is made, the core need to set the corrected values to its output signals, to instruct the functional bus how to handle the request.
 The following code snippet shows how the core handles the request.

 void Core::handle_req(MessyRequest *req)